valtimo-platform/valtimo-documentation/using-valtimo/case/exporting-case-definitions.md

 Exporting can be done by navigating to the case definition detail page.
 This will result in a ZIP archive containing configurations and definitions that make up the case definition.
-The structure is the same as found in any application that makes use the auto-deployment offered by Valtimo.
+The structure is the same as found in any application that makes use of the auto-deployment offered by Valtimo.

 ![Exporting a case definition](img/export-case-definition.png)